grandivory/ffxi-gearswap/README.md

   * `sets.midcast.BlueMagic.Cure` for cures
   * `sets.midcast.BlueMagic.CureSelf` for cures targeted on yourself
   * `sets.midcast.BlueMagic.Debuff` or `sets.midcast.BlueMagic.Skill` for enfeebles
+  * `sets.midcast.BlueMagic.Static` for buffs with a static effect (not affected by skill)
   * `sets.midcast.BlueMagic.Skill` for all other spells
 * For Ninjutsu:
   * `sets.midcast.Ninja.Buff` for buffs